3 min read

 Can pumps integrate into OEM systems?

 It's a question that we often receive, as end users want to customize the pump as much as possible so that it works better for them.
 And while this can be done, there are many considerations that need to be weighed before it's carried out.
-In this post, we'll cover how pumps integrate into OEM systems, how to know what pumps to integrate and more.
-Here's a closer look:
+In this post, we'll cover how pumps integrate into OEM systems, how to know what pumps to integrate, and more.

-Can FMI Pumps Integrate into an OEM System?
+Can Fluid Metering Pumps Integrate into an OEM System?

 Pumps are typically configured by selecting a motor drive and a pump head.
 This is done to ensure that the pump assembly is capable of providing the correct flow and dispense volume.
 However, the pump is only one piece of the puzzle as most OEM systems will require some type of stepper controller.